DaveSchmitz/Elastic_Beats/readme.md

 # Wrangling logs in legacy environments  <p>
 ## Overview  <p>
 I have been implementing a back-office Merchandise Planning system for 20+ years now.
 You can imagine it has gone through quite a few revisions in that time.
 It is a fairly standard 3 tier architecture with an Oracle database backend, mid-tier application server, and the client front end.
-As much as I have grown to love this application, the logging in this landscape has become tricky due to number of applications and standard location and format of the logs.  <p>
+As much as I have grown to love this application, the logging in this landscape has become tricky due to <li>Number of applications <li> No standard location <li> No standard format of the logs.  <p>

 All the logs I work with have a fixed layout and will vary in the location where they will log.
-So, when something goes wrong, I'm checking my cheat sheets to find which servers are involved and which directories these logs exists at.
-As so many articles arise from recognizing a problem and then offering some insight to a solution, so has has this one.
+So, when something goes wrong, I'm checking my cheat sheets to find which servers are involved and which directories hold these logs.
+So many articles are born from recognizing a problem and the desire to share insights and findings with the hope someone out there in the community can learn and benifit from others.
+Which is the purpose of this prject.  <p>

 Welcome to the Elastic Stack!
-These free open source products from Elastic: "Reliably and securely take data from any source, in any format, then search, analyze, and visualize it in real time".
+These free open source products from Elastic can reliably and securely take data from any source, in any format, then search, analyze, and visualize it in real time.
 Perfect for system monitoring.  <p>

 There are some considerations needed to determine what your stack will be.
 For me, I don't necessarily need to do heavy transformations of the data.
-So I opted to not use Logstash which has a lot of data transformation functionality but can be CPU and memory hungry.
-But i did use Filebeat which is defined as a "lightweight shipper to extract, parse, and load logs".
+So I opted to not use Logstash which has a lot of data transformation functionality but can be CPU and memory heavy.
+Instead I use Filebeat which is defined as a "lightweight shipper to extract, parse, and load logs".
 Note:  Filebeats *parses* logs.
 It does not *transform* them.
 This is an important consideration if your logs require a lot of transformation.  <p>

-A very simple environment that I may have to work with would consist of:
+A very simple environment in my work consists of:
 - Elastic Stack (ES) Server
 - Database Server
 - Mulesoft Server